 Another example of analog technology might be an alarm clock that is mechanical.
 (You have to wind up a spring to power it) The face of the clock is the display of the time which is denoted by the positions of the two clock hands.
 Digital clocks display time-based on the output of an electronic timer circuit.
 The display is in a numerical form that is reliant on the timing circuit.

-Analog technologies are still relevant and as a backup are without equal when there is a power outage.
+Analog technologies are still relevant and as a backup is without equal when there is a power outage.
 This is particularly true in oil depots, and power plants where there is no shortage of pressure gauges that need to be monitored.